 Congratulations on your marriage!
 We know that the first things you have in mind when you get married have nothing to do with estate planning; however, it is a good idea to tackle it sooner rather than later.
-In this article we will talk about some essential estate planning issues you should address.
+In this article, we will talk about some essential estate planning issues you should address.

-Change your account beneficiaries.
+Change your account beneficiaries

 This is the quickest thing to tackle while working on your estate planning needs.
 Sit down with your spouse and talk about the options and preferences on the designations for your accounts such as insurance policies, bank accounts, investments accounts, 401(k) plans, IRAs, or health savings accounts.
-Keep in mind that some of the updates you wish to make may require a notarized acknowledgement.
+Keep in mind that some of the updates you wish to make may require a notarized acknowledgment.

 Also, you should consider adding a second beneficiary just in case both of you should pass away.

-Second thing would be updating your will(s) and trust(s), if there are any.
+Second thing would be updating your will(s) and trust(s) if there are any.

 You and your spouse should talk about how you want your assets to be distributed.
-If one or both of you had a will or trust prior to getting married, it is a good idea to revisit it.
+If one or both of you had a will or trust before getting married, it is a good idea to revisit it.
 Have a conversation and see what changes would make the most sense for both of you.
 Adding detailed instructions to the will can be a good idea, in case you both pass.
 If you did not have a trust in place before, this might be the time to get one started that can grow and change as does your family and financial situation.

 Do not forget about Durable Powers of Attorney and Health Care Proxies.